groupvine/gv-api/README.md

 ### Request

-The following outlines the JSON structure body of each request:
+The following outlines the JSON structure of each request body:

 ```
 {
-  version : 1.0,
+  version : "1.0",  // version string

-  request : <request type>,
+  request : <request type string, see types below>,
   requestId : <optional, arbitrary client-specified string, returned in response>,

   auth : {